sebelga/gstore-node-docs/queries/findaround.md

 - **ttl** (default: the global `cache.ttl.queries` value) Custom TTL value for the cache.
 For multi-store it can be an _Object_ of TTL values.

+- **consistency**  Specify either "strong" or "eventual".
+If not specified, default values are chosen by Datastore for the operation.
+Learn more about strong and eventual consistency [here](https://cloud.google.com/datastore/docs/articles/balancing-strong-and-eventual-consistency-with-google-cloud-datastore).

 ```js
 const options = { after: 20, readAll: true, format: "ENTITY" };